polarfire-soc/polarfire-soc-documentation/reference-designs-fpga-and-development-kits/mpfs-discovery-kit-user-guide.md

 Pre-generated FPGA programming job files for the Discovery Kit can be found in the releases section of the [Discovery Kit Reference Design](https://mi-v-ecosystem.github.io/redirects/repo-discovery-kit-reference-design) repository.

-Linux images for the Icicle Kit are available from the releases section of the [Meta PolarFire SoC Yocto BSP](https://mi-v-ecosystem.github.io/redirects/releases-meta-polarfire-soc-yocto-bsp).
+Linux images for the Discovery Kit are available from the releases section of the [Meta PolarFire SoC Yocto BSP](https://mi-v-ecosystem.github.io/redirects/releases-meta-polarfire-soc-yocto-bsp).

 <a name="linux-host-uart"></a>